 Up until this point, I have mostly focused on Down syndrome.
 There is a reason for this.
 There are some babies that have Down syndrome that are mildly affected and some that are profoundly affected.
 This is similar to what we can see on an ultrasound of a Down syndrome fetus.
 On ultrasound, some fetuses may show no soft markers and others may have multiple soft markers or even major defects.
 Overall, the presence of soft markers is not indicative of the severity of Down syndrome.
 With antenatal screening, we mostly focus on the detection of Down syndrome because, to be quite honest, it is difficult to miss spina bifida or Trisomy 18 or 13 on a routine anatomy ultrasound, since these conditions typically have very obvious fetal abnormalities.
 With these conditions, there is a 98% spina bifida detection rate using ultrasound compared to the 50% detection rate for Down syndrome as stated above.
 Trisomy 18 and 13 fetuses are also rarely missed on ultrasound because there are many abnormalities present that are largely incompatible with life once born.
 As a result, the available antenatal screening tests are mostly focused on Down syndrome detection because this condition can be missed on ultrasound.

-All of the above mentioned antenatal screening and diagnostic tests can be offered to women aged 35 years and older.
+All of the above mentioned antenatal screening and diagnostic tests can be offered to people aged 35 years and older.
 The main difference lies in the performance of the test, and the chance of a false positive result.
 Most major insurance companies cover quad and combined screening tests.
-NIPT/cffDNA is a newer technology that is not as broadly covered by insurance companies as the traditional antenatal screening tests.
+NIPT/cffDNA may not as broadly covered by insurance companies as the traditional antenatal screening tests.
 However, there is still valuable information from antenatal screening tests, but it comes with a cost of increased false positive results.
+Currently, more and more persons in this age group are getting the NIPT/cffDNA with the addition of an NT measurement.

-Quad and combined screening can offer valuable information regarding the pregnancy, but women must understand that the false positive rate will be higher as age increases compared to women less than 35 years old.
-These tests do have the advantage of being widely covered by health insurance companies and are thus available to the majority of pregnant women.
-NIPT/cffDNA is a newer technology that is gaining in popularity due to superior detection rates and lower false positive results.
-However, NIPT/cffDNA screening is not broadly covered by insurance companies or available to all pregnant women.
+Quad and combined screening can offer valuable information regarding the pregnancy, but patients must understand that the false positive rate will be higher as age increases compared to patients less than 35 years old.
+These tests do have the advantage of being widely covered by health insurance companies and are thus available to the majority of pregnant people.
+NIPT/cffDNA is gaining in popularity due to superior detection rates and lower false positive results.
+However, NIPT/cffDNA screening is not broadly covered by insurance companies or available to all pregnant patients.

 Dr. Nathan Drever is double board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine at Baylor Scott and White in Temple, TX.
 To schedule an appointment with Dr. Drever, find his contact info in our contributors section!